 PRO BIKE TOOL 1/4 Inch Drive Click Torque Wrench Set

 This wrench is all about precision and peace of mind when using it on your prized bike.
-Measuring from 2 to 20 Newton metres, (unit of measurement for torque) with adjustment increments of as little as 0.1Nm- talk about precision!
+Measuring from 2 to 20 Newton meters, (unit of measurement for torque) with adjustment increments of as little as 0.1Nm- talk about precision!

 As I mentioned over or under tightening bolts isn’t a good idea and one little bolt could mean a costly failure on your investment, but fear not, this wrench is easy to use, precisely pre-calibrated for accuracy and is ideal for use and damage prevention on any high-performance components including stems, seat clamps, lever clamps, chain sets, rotors and headsets.